 Imperial War Museum

-Promising a free day out like no other, the award-winning Imperial War Museum North is located just 10 minute drive from Jurys Inn Manchester.
+Promising a free day out like no other, the award-winning Imperial War Museum North is located just 10 minute drive from Jurys Inn Manchester and The Midland.
 This fantastic museum offers a glimpse into our history as well as exploring current conflicts, and providing thought-provoking displays and exhibitions centred around the effect war has on the world in which we live.
 Admission to the museum is free and open daily from 10am-5pm.

 Museum of Science and Industry